mstksg/advent-of-code-2020/reflections.md

 part2 = mapMaybe parsePassport . splitOn "\n\n"
 ```

+This works because we know that if we have a `Passport Identity`, we *know* it
+has to be a valid passport.
+It's physically impossible to create one that
+isn't valid!

 **All hail "Parse, Don't Validate"!**

 And part 1 is a fun diversion: instead of a `Passport Identity`, we want to